StefanJohnsen/WavefrontOBJ/README.md

 ### Load and get all polygons

-You can get all polygons from a obj file using your own point type T (struct/class).
+You can get all polygons from a obj file using your own point type (struct or class).

-Requirements:

-- T must be constructible as: T(x, y, z)
-- x, y, z can be float or double (match what you load / store)

-Here is a example point type:

 ```C++
 struct Point